lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Intelligence 11+, Trained in at least four languages

 You can speak many languages well enough that you can easily figure out new ones.
 You can make language checks in all languages, even if you are not trained.

-## Spatial Deduction

-**Cost:** 8 EXP

-**Requirements:** Max Intelligence 13+, Trained in Perception

-You can use your intelligence instead of your dexterity when making perception checks to track characters and creatures, and to notice hidden objects.

 ## Teamwork